mreyland/Michael-Reyland/index.md

 #### Plan to gain required skills

 The first step will be to finish the current Bachelor degree I am studying.
 This will be complete in February 2020.
 The next step will be to try and land an operational managers position either within my current organisation or external.
-Once I am in a manager's position then I will commeence a MBA through online study.
+Once I am in a manager's position then I will commence a MBA through online study.
 There are a range of online options these days and most can be completed part-time within two years.
-In order to give myself the best chance of securing a role like the one advertised my best ooption would be to complete a MBA that has a major focus on project management.
+In order to give myself the best chance of securing a role like the one advertised my best option would be to complete a MBA that has a major focus on project management.

 ### Personal Profile